 #5: The Hotel Maid

-When you’re traveling, keep your medicine in bottles with locking caps or place them in a lockbox to make sure they aren’t left unsecured while you’re out for the day.
+When you’re traveling, keep your medicine in bottles with locking caps or place them in a lockbox to help make sure they aren’t left unsecured while you’re out for the day.

 When hotel staff is in your room it’s easy for an addict to lift a couple pills or for unsecured bottles to get misplaced while the room is being cleaned.
 By making sure your medicines are locked up and stored safely in your luggage, you can help make sure that you don’t fall victim to pill theft.